 Lazy eye often occurs in people who have crossed eyes (misalignment) or a large difference in the degree of nearsightedness or farsightedness between the two eyes.
 It usually develops before age 6, and it does not affect side (peripheral) vision.

 Symptoms may include noticeably favoring one eye or a tendency to bump into objects on one side.
 Symptoms are not always obvious.

-Treatment for lazy eye may include a combination of prescription lenses, prisms, vision therapy and eye patching.
-In vision therapy, patients learn how to use the two eyes together, which helps prevent lazy eye from reoccurring.
+Treatment for lazy eye may include a combination of prescription lenses, prisms, vision therapy, and eye patching.
+In vision therapy, patients learn how to use the two eyes together, which helps prevent lazy eyes from reoccurring.